WHUIR/GPUDMM/README.md

 # GPUDMM

-The implementation of the GPUDMM topic models, as described in 2016 SIGIR paper:
+The implementation of the GPU-DMM topic model, as described in 2016 SIGIR paper:

 **Topic Modeling for Short Texts with Auxiliary Word Embeddings.**
 Haoran Wang, Chenliang Li, Zhiqian Zhang, Aixin Sun, Zongyang Ma.